Deadly-M/3commas-Assist/README.md

 # 3commas-Assist
-Node.js code to manipulate 3commas bots and deals to maximise performance.
+Node.js code to manipulate 3commas bots and deals to maximise performance. enter a control code into your bot name, for example "BTC Longbot STP(1.25)" will activate the TP boost based on safety order depth.

 // 3 Commas bot assistant, Seeking alpha!